telerik/xaml-docs/controls/radtimebar/features/commands.md

 ---
 title: Commands
 page_title: RadTimeBar Commands
-description: Learn more about the commands Telerik's {{ site.framework_name }} TimeBar that allow you to easily handle the user interface actions.
+description: Learn more about the commands of Telerik's {{ site.framework_name }} TimeBar that allow you to easily handle the user interface actions.
 slug: timebar-commands
 tags: commands, timebar, timebar commands
 published: True